 Solutions

-Unfunded staffing mandates won’t fix this labor crisis.
-We need comprehensive solutions that invest in our long term caregivers and address underlying workforce challenges.
-And we must build a pipeline of dedicated caregivers for our nation’s growing elderly population.
+An unfunded staffing mandate won’t fix this labor crisis.
+We need comprehensive solutions that invest in our long term caregivers, address recruitment challenges and build a pipeline of dedicated caregivers for our nation’s growing elderly population.

 "*" indicates required fields